-Valter Longo, Ph.D.
+Valter Longo, PhD

-Professor of Biological Sciences
+Professor of Gerontology and Biological Sciences

 Research

-- Cell Biology and genetics
+- Cell biology and genetics

 - Regulation of aging and multiple stress resistance systems in yeast and mammals

-- Alzheimer’s Disease.
+- Alzheimer’s Disease

 - Cancer